 Every course is different.
 In addition to customizing features to suit your needs, Synapse contains a plethora of preference settings for professors and students.
 From changing themes on axons and sounds in communique to setting questions per page in a quiz, Synapse has the potential to make a preference for almost anything you want.

 A great tool for students to keep track of their past achievements and plan their future courses.
-This modules provides a common ground for students and their advisors to view how well a student has fulfilled their degree requirements.
+This modules provides a common ground for students and their advisors to view how well a student has fulfilled his or her degree requirements.
 Access a current full transcript, as well as degree specific requirements and downloadable degree forms.

 Numerous permission levels allow custom access to features (e.g., professors, students, observers, tutors, etc.).
 Visibility and deadlines for content can be customized for individual students.
 Tiered courses allow content to be deployed in one course and viewable in multiple specified sub courses (e.g., lab sections).